mal-lang/mal-simulator/README.md

 ### Necessity

-We want to know if an attacker needs to compromise an (`OR`/`AND`) attack step to progress (to its children).
+We want to know whether an attacker needs to compromise an (`OR`/`AND`) attack step to progress (to its children).
 This concept is called necessity.

 [See implementation](https://github.com/mal-lang/mal-simulator/blob/0144efd78d78b606ab25c74a73675e00dafd4887/malsim/graph_processing.py#L52)

-Why are not just all nodes necessary?
+Why are not all nodes necessary?

-**Answer**: To be able to have structures in the attack graph where steps are required in some but not all conditions.
+**Answer**: To allow structures in the attack graph where steps are required in some but not all conditions.

-**Example**: If you have encrypted data, you need to first decrypt them in order to access them.
-However, if they’re not encrypted you can just access the data directly, meaning that the decryption step is unnecessary
+**Example**: If you have encrypted data, you must first decrypt them in order to access them.
+However, if they’re not encrypted you can access the data directly, meaning that the decryption step is unnecessary

 Attack steps:
   - An `OR`-step with all of parents necessary is necessary.
 If not all parents are necessary, the `OR`-node is unnecessary.